ramaboo/KoalaKanBan/README.md

 ### Wireframes

- Koala kanban will be a single page app with a few (2-3) boards to move tasks around between different status'.
+ Koala kanban will be a single page app with one boards to move tasks around between different status'.

 ![wireframes](https://github.com/Shramp/KoalaKanBan/blob/master/Screen%20Shot%202016-09-09%20at%208.43.34%20PM.png?raw=true)